-Any society or organization active in the field of wetlands can become an affiliated society of SWS.
-An applying organization, however, must be a non-profit with its membership.
-Governmental agencies or any other kind of government entities or organizations and for-profit companies and organizations cannot become affiliated societies.
 To become an Affiliated Society, a society or organization must apply for this status to the SWS Executive Board.
 The application must be made by a senior officer of the organization (president), and it should contain the following information: (1) legal name and address of the organization, (2) mission statement of the organization, (3) link to the organization's website, (4) current number of members, and (5) any other pertinent information.
 The EB will review and send finalized applications to the SWS Board of Directors for formal approval.
 Affiliated membership shall be implemented through a memorandum of understanding (MOU) between SWS and the society applying to become an affiliated society.
+MOUs will last no longer than three years but may be renewed following review and upon mutual agreement.

-APPENDIX III - CHAPTER AND SECTION OUTREACH INITIATIVE
+APPENDIX C - CHAPTER AND SECTION OUTREACH INITIATIVE